 - American Society for Quality

-Employment and salary outlook for quality assurance specialists
+Employment and salary outlook for a quality assurance specialist

 More than two-thirds work in manufacturing industries.
 Employment is expected to decline by four percent, however, due to heavy investment in automated equipment that reduces the need for manual quality assurance methods.
 The continued migration of manufacturing firms overseas is expected to reduce demand for QAs.
 Job prospects will be best for those with experience, who have completed appropriate training and certification programs.